react-bootstrap-table/react-bootstrap-table2/docs/development.md

 ```

 ### Launch StoryBook
-We use [storybook](https://storybook.js.org/) to list our examples and it also have hot reload from source code.
-Sometime, it is also a good entry point to develop.
+We use [storybook](https://storybook.js.org/) to list our examples and it also has hot reload from source code.
+Sometimes, it is also a good entry point to development.

 ```bash
 $ cd packages/react-bootstrap-table2-example